-The biggest asset of the Company is to be in line and up to date with all the compliances applicable to a Company.
+The biggest asset of the Company is to be in line and up to date with all the compliance applicable to a Company.
 The long-term business growth of a Company depends upon its Corporate Governance practices which are achieved by complying with all the applicable laws.
-The term Company Secretarial Compliance or corporate secretarial compliance is a comprehensive term which includes all the compliances, from basic to the complex in nature, to be taken care of under Indian Company Law which may be summarised below:
+The term Company Secretarial Compliance or corporate secretarial compliance is a comprehensive term which includes all the compliance, from basic to the complex in nature, to be taken care of under Indian Company Law which may be summarized below:

 1. Conducting Board Meetings & General Meetings along with the drafting of documents relating to pre and post meeting formalities.